phetsims/geometric-optics/doc/implementation-notes.md

 ### Memory Management

 * **Dynamic allocation:** Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
-The exception is GOOptionsDialogNode.ts and its children, which must all implemented `dispose`.
-This is the content for the Options dialog, and is instantiated each time the Options menu item is selected from the PhET menu.
+The exception is `GOGlobalOptionsNode` and its children, which must all implemented `dispose`.
+This is the content for the Options dialog, whose instantiation is deferred until the user selects the _PhET > Options_ menu item.

 * **Listeners**: Unless otherwise noted in the code, all uses of `link`, `addListener`, etc. do NOT need a corresponding `unlink`, `removeListener`, etc.